 Our first full day of travel of #roadtrip2017 was a visit to Laurel, Mississippi home of Home Town.
 And of course it’s Erin & Ben Napier’s home town.
 You will recognize them from the latest hit show on HGTV.
 Small town America being restored, one house at a time.
 Hope you follow along and enjoy all the pictures.

-But before we made it to Laurel, we stopped at the Mississippi Welcome Center.
+Before we made it to Laurel, we stopped at the Mississippi Welcome Center.
 It’s usually one of those things which is good for a time to switch drivers and pick up any information about the state and a photo op.

 Immediately upon entering this rest area, you are welcomed with Southern Charm.
 The decor was as if you stepped into a parlor of an antebellum home not the ordinary welcome center.
 You just wanted to sit a spell and have a glass of sweet tea, but no time for that.